Tips for Saying Goodbye When You're Leaving Your Job

 When You Have Been Fired or Laid Off

 Let them know you'll be moving on.
-Ask for job search assistance, if it's appropriate, and provide your personal contact information, so they can get in touch.
+Ask for job search assistance, if it's appropriate, and provide your personal contact information, so that they can get in touch.
+You can also include a link to your LinkedIn profile page.
+Do not vent or complain in this email even if you are feeling sad, frustrated, or angry.

-In summary, when leaving a position, keep your good-byes short and sweet.
+In summary, when leaving a position, keep your goodbyes short and sweet.
 Don't go overboard, in any direction.
+There's no need to give out too much information about why you're moving on.
 Do make sure you notify those co-workers that need to know that you're leaving and make sure they know how to get in touch with you after you're gone.